RobertsMaxwell/cloudstorage/README.md

 ## Cloud Storage

-#### File storage service that allows you to upload, store, and share your files
+#### File storage service that allows you to upload, download, and share your files

 ##### https://s3cloudstorage.web.app